What is a Factory Restore Drive?

 NTI understands that computer downtime is not an option.
 With this FRD drive you are back up and running with your system as it came from the factory in less than 10 minutes.
 No need to reload the operating system, component drivers etc, we have already done that for you saving you hours of time.
 Just reinstall your personal software and you are back to work.

-Once your system is back up in Windows, you can copy your data back over from your personal backup system (external hard drive, Carbonite etc) back to the new hard drive.
+Once your system is back up in Windows, you can copy your data back over from your personal backup system in several ways.
+Choose the one that is best for you, and depends whether your original SYSTEM drive is accessible.

 Absolutely.
 If you compare the 10 minutes or so it will take you using the FRD recovery system to the several hours it will take you to reload everything from scratch, the answer is clear.